 Chris Swope served as a member of the Michigan Judges Retirement Board, to which he was appointed by Governor Jennifer M. Granholm.
 As Lansing City Clerk, he serves on the Tri-County Office on Aging Consortium Board, and is past Chairperson; he also delivers Meals-On-Wheels through the organization.

 Chris Swope has also devoted time and energy to community and non-profit organizations.
 He has served on the Boards of both the Eastside Neighborhood Organization and the Westside Neighborhood Association.
 He is a past President of the Lansing Association for Human Rights (LAHR).
 He has sat on the Board of the Lansing Branch American Civil Liberties Union (ACLU).
-He served two years as the Executive Director of Michigan Equality, a statewide LGBT advocacy organization.
+He served two years as the Executive Director of Michigan Equality (now Equalty Michigan), a statewide LGBT advocacy organization.